 4 | DISCUSSION

-Chemical insecticides remain a key component of integrated strategies aiming at preventing the transmission of mosquito-borne diseases worldwide but the selection and spread of resistance threatens their efficacy (Moyes et al., 2017).
+Chemical insecticides remain a key component of integrated strategies aiming to prevent the transmission of mosquito-borne diseases worldwide but the selection and spread of resistance threatens their efficacy (Moyes et al., 2017).
 Controlling resistance by alternating selection pressures is theoretically possible but requires an efficient monitoring of the dynamics of resistance alleles in the field (Dusfour et al., 2019).
 Resistance to organophosphate insecticides is common in the mosquito Ae. aegypti and particularly frequent in SEA following their massive use for decades (Boyer et al., 2018; Marcombe et al., 2019; Pethuan et al., 2007; Ranson et al., 2008; Vontas et al., 2012).
 Although several CCE genes are known to be involved, the genomic changes underlying resistance are not fully understood.
 As a result, no rapid diagnostic assay is available to monitor the frequency of resistance alleles in the field.
-By combining experimental evolution and multiple sequencing approaches, we confirmed the key role of CCE amplification in resistance to organophosphate insecticides in Ae. aegypti and further characterize the associated genomic event.
+Our experimental evolution and sequencing approaches fully supported the key role of CCE amplification in resistance to organophosphate insecticides in Ae. aegypti and allowed to further characterize the associated genomic event.
 The prevalence of individuals carrying this amplification was then investigated in SEA and a TaqMan multiplex qPCR assay allowing its rapid detection in single mosquito specimens was developed.

 4.1 | CCE amplifications play a key role in organophosphate resistance in Ae. aegypti